tsunami416604/azure-docs.hu-hu/articles/iot-central/core/tutorial-monitor-devices.md

 ---
-title: 'Oktatóanyag: eszközök figyelése az Azure IoT Central'
+title: 'Tutorial: Monitor your devices in Azure IoT Central'
-description: 'Oktatóanyag: operátorként használhatja az Azure IoT Central alkalmazást az eszközök figyelésére.'
+description: 'Tutorial: As an operator, use your Azure IoT Central application to monitor your devices.'
 author: dominicbetts
 ms.author: dobett
 ms.date: 11/13/2019